 - Haas Scholars Program

-- Summer Undergraduate Program in Engineering Research at Berkeley (SUPERB)
+- Summer Undergraduate Program in Engineering Research at Berkeley (SUPERB) (not available to UC Berkeley students)

 - Engineering Student Services newsletter